Human remains found in Florida confirmed to be Brian Laundrie

 "A comparison of dental records confirmed that the human remains found at the T. Mabry Carlton, Jr. Memorial Reserve and Myakkahatchee Creek Environmental Park are those of Brian Laundrie," the bureau said.

-The Laundrie family has been informed of the findings, their attorney said in a statement.
+The Laundrie family has been informed of the findings, attorney Steven Bertolino said in a statement.
 They did not comment further.
 The Petito family did not immediately respond to a request for comment.

+Bertolino asked the public to show compassion to the Laundrie family in an interview with NBC News on Thursday night.

+"There are two young people that have now lost their lives," Bertolino told NBC's Tom Llamas.
+"There are parents that are suffering.
+Now, I understand that whatever happened or whatever didn't happen, whatever people know, this is tragic for two families.
+And anybody with a child, and anybody with a sense of humanity can understand the frustration that both families feel."

 The announcement comes one day after officials said they found the remains near several items — including a backpack and a notebook — that belonged to Laundrie.